-The Security Office is located in the basement of Lewis Hall and is staffed from 8 a.m. and 4 p.m.
+The Security Office is located in the lower level of Lewis Hall and is staffed from 8 a.m. and 4 p.m.
 Monday thru Friday.
-This office issues parking permits, university identification cards, maintains all university vehicles and oversees lost and found items.
-Security personnel monitor video surveillance, the fire alarm system and maintain all records of parking violations, locker registration and all reported incidents.
+This office issues parking permits, university identification cards, access control, maintains all university vehicles and oversees lost and found depository.
+Security personnel monitor video surveillance, various life safety systems including a weather alert station, fire alarm panel and emergency notification systems.
+All records of vehicle permits, parking citations, locker registration and all reported incidents are archived within the security office.